 A sermon that attempts to peer beyond the mess we have made of John 3:16.
 Listen to the sermon here

 I don’t like snakes.
 No. Let me make it perfectly clear, I hate snakes.
 I hate snakes because I am afraid of snakes.
 Snakes terrify me.
 I know that my fear of snakes is unreasonable.
 But when it comes to snakes, I could be described as a biblical literalist, because thanks my mythical fore-mother Eve, there shall be enmity between this particular woman and the serpents who are confined to slithering about the dark corners of my imagination.
-So, perhaps it is my fear of snakes that has prevented me from seeing beyond the literal words on the page when it comes to this morning’s gospel text.
+So, perhaps it is my fear of snakes, my hatred of snakes, that has prevented me from seeing beyond the literal words on the page when it comes to this morning’s gospel text.
 That a snake could lead me to a new understanding of the words put into the mouth of Jesus, by the anonymous gospel story-teller that we call John, comes as a complete surprise to me.

 You might be able to tell that I am struggling to fight off a cold; the full effects of which hit me during the course of our congregational retreat on Friday night.
-So, when I arrived home late yesterday afternoon, I took a decongestant and went straight to be.
+So, when I arrived home late yesterday afternoon, I took a decongestant and went straight to bed.
 Decongestants have a strange effect on me.
 Sometimes they zone me out and sometimes they send me to this strange place where my brain races around at a million miles an hour.
 Yesterday, I was hoping for the latter, because all week long I have been struggling to figure out what to do with this gospel text and try as I might, I’d been stymied by a wall of doctrine that I simply couldn’t see my way past and despite all my hard work I had no idea what to do with this text.

 I was kind of hoping for a bit of a medication buzz to get me past the wall of doctrine so that we could move beyond the line of text that strikes fear into the heart of this particular progressive Christian preacher.
 “For God so loved the world that he gave his only Son, so that everyone who believes in him may not perish but may have eternal life.”
 John 3:16, or as it’s popularly known: THE GOSPEL in a nutshell.